TaskSculpta - A Windows task action automation tool with a difference.

 What is TaskSculpta?

 TaskSculpta is a free, portable Windows automation tool that allows you to create, edit, and run tasks without writing scripts or batch files.
-It provides a visual alternative to traditional automation methods.
+It provides a visual alternative to traditional automation methods such as batch files and a much quicker way than writing programs.

 tasksculpta